Gift Cards Loyalty Return Policy

 Akami赤身 · lean loin Deep red, minimal fat.
 Clean direct umami flavor.
 Firm, meaty texture.
 The traditional sushi bar tuna before Otoro became fashionable.
 Sashimi, nigiri, Zuke (soy marinade).
 Excellent value.
 See shop

-Beyond these three, rare cuts are occasionally available — Kama (collar), Hoho (cheek), and Noten (forehead) are exceptionally fatty and flavorful.
+Beyond these four, rare cuts are occasionally available — Kama (collar), Hohoniku (cheek), Zuniku (head meat), and Nakaochi (rib-scraped) are exceptionally fatty and flavorful.
 These are announced via Instagram when available.
 They sell out quickly.

 Shop Bluefin Tuna Zuke recipe for Akami →